 Benefit #4: Experience College Life

 There is also the option of receiving up to three college credits for your work at NSLC.
-However, students interested in earning college credit should be aware that this comes with an extra fee ($790 per credit hour), and not all colleges will accept credits earned at an NSLC program.
+However, students interested in earning college credit should be aware that this comes with a significant extra fee (about $800 per credit hour), and not all colleges will accept credits earned at an NSLC program.
 This is discussed in more detail in the next section.

 What Are the Drawbacks of Participating in NSLC?